xnvme/xnvme/docs/tutorial/devs/index.rst

     git \
     htop \
     screen \
+    pipx \
     sudo \
     vim

+  # Make sure that cli-tools installed with pipx are available
+  pipx ensurepath

   # Add odus to sudoers (required to do various things as non-root)
   usermod -aG sudo odus